Introduction#

-You'll notice that sometimes when DISM or a related PowerShell Cmdlet that uses the DISM module such as Get-WindowsOptionalFeature is run.
-A child DismHost process will be spawned with from a temporary directory like this
+Sometimes when DISM, or a PowerShell cmdlet that uses the DISM module such as Get-WindowsOptionalFeature, is run, a child DismHost.exe process is spawned from a temporary directory like this:

 C:\Users\<user>\AppData\Local\Temp\<GUID>\DismHost.exeC:\Windows\Temp\<GUID>\DismHost.exe